isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 # Running Local Experiments
-1. Test that your cluster works
+1. Test that your cluster works with

 	```
 	./isaaclab.sh -p source/standalone/workflows/ray/wrap_isaac_ray_resources.py --test
 	```

 2. See the following examples on how to submit jobs.
 If there are more jobs than workers, jobs will be queued up for when resources become available using the Ray functionality.
-If you wish to run more than one job in parallel, then you must isolate resources so that there is more than one worker available, as by default, one worker is created with all available resources for each cluster node (if you have one computer, this is one node).
-Running on a cluster in this manner, without using ```submit_isaac_ray_job.py```, assumes that cluster resources are homogeneous across workers.
-For heterogeneous resource requirements, see advanced usage to see how to use several clusters.
+To runs jobs in parallel with only one node (for example, on a single 4 GPU machine), resources must be isolated so that there is more than one worker available, as by default, one worker is created with all available resources for each cluster node.
+For several nodes, resource isolation is not needed to run jobs in parallel.

 	***To queue up several jobs, separate jobs by the ```+``` delimiter.
 Ensure jobs is the last argument passed to the wrapper***